SPECIALIST DENTAL IMPLANTS IN SYDNEY

 Shifting of nearby teeth

-When a tooth is missing, surrounding teeth can drift into the space, changing bite alignment and increasing wear.
+When a tooth is missing, nearby teeth can drift into the open space, affecting bite alignment and long-term stability.
+Dental implants help maintain proper spacing and prevent further dental issues.

 Jaw strain and imbalance